duckduckgo/zeroclickinfo-goodies/.github/ISSUE_TEMPLATE.md

 ###### Title

-Update the title of the issue to the format `{IA Name}: Short Description of issue`
+Update the title of the issue to the format `{Issue Type}: Short Description of issue`, for example `Bug: Calculator not triggering on 1 + 1`.

 ###### What type of issue is this (check all that apply)?